Rasht Gilan Province, Iran Travel Guide

 Carry small denominations of cash (Tomans) for taxis and buses.

-Rasht''s public transport network mainly serves local residents but remains accessible for tourists.
+Rasht''s the public transit network mostly caters to local residents but remains accessible for tourists.
 It mainly consists of city buses and shared taxis, known as Savari.
 There is no metro or tram system.

 Yellow or green, with a roof sign.
 Hail on street or at stands.
 Negotiate fare before starting.